 Researched opinion using appropriate computer simulation techniques with respect to the displacement of traffic and, in particular, the creation of ‘choke points’ in areas of high traffic density and nearby planned or consented OREI sites not yet constructed.

-With reference to xvi.
-Above, the number and type of incidents to vessels which have taken place in or near to the proposed site of the OREI to assess the likelihood of such events in the future and the potential impact of such a situation.
+With reference to xvi above, the number and type of incidents to vessels which have taken place in or near to the proposed site of the OREI to assess the likelihood of such events in the future and the potential impact of such a situation.

 e.
 A review of the Navigational Risk Assessment should be carried out post-consent and prior to construction commencing to validate the Environmental Statement.
 This may include additional traffic survey data or if there are any changes to plans that could impact navigation e.g. construction methodology.